juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ...
 ```

-Now we can refactor our application state into the properties which are needed only on application level and not in a feature module because a feature module takes care of its state on its own.
-Therefore the feature module get its own state.
+Similary we should handle our state object.
+The goal is that each feature module contributes it's own little part to the global state.
+Hence, let's refactor our application state accordingly.

-Ngrx provides a good mechanism for us to apply parts of the state to our main state.
-We already know the `forRoot()`  method which applies a state on root level.
-The `forFeature()` method is helping us out merging a state to the root level.
-So let's try that out: Our AppState is now an empty model (which could have properties however) and the customer store gets the whole properties:
+Luckily, Ngrx already provides a good mechanism for us to apply parts of the state to our main state.
+We already know the `forRoot()`  method which applies a state at the root level.
+The `forFeature()` method allows to merge a part of the state to the global root-level one.
+So let's try that out: our AppState is now an empty model (which could have properties however) and the customer store gets the whole properties:

 {% highlight js %}
 interface CustomerState {